 Finally, if the gathered information on the composition of the waste (taking into consideration all above displayed options) does not allow to conclude on or assess the hazardous properties displayed by the waste, neither by calculation nor by testing of the waste in line with the following step 4, the waste is to be classified as hazardous.

 Please note that although direct testing methods are available for some hazardous properties as it is described in Step 4, they are not available for all hazardous properties.
 As a consequence, direct testing cannot be used to fully classify a waste of unknown composition as non-hazardous (see also [UK EA 2015]).

+Až po tuto kapitolu je obsaženo v ever.01

 Step 4: Does the waste display any of the hazardous properties HP1 to HP15?